SoCXin/doc/docs/frameworks/spl.rst

       - Description

     * - :ref:`platform_ststm32`
       - The STM32 family of 32-bit Flash MCUs based on the ARM Cortex-M processor is designed to offer new degrees of freedom to MCU users.
-It offers a 32-bit product range that combines very high performance, real-time capabilities, digital signal processing, and low-power, low-voltage operation, while maintaining full integration and ease of development.
+It offers a 32-bit product range that combines very high performance, real-time capabilities, digital signal processing, and low-power, low-voltage operation, while maintaining full level1 and ease of development.

     * - :ref:`platform_ststm8`
       - The STM8 is an 8-bit microcontroller family by STMicroelectronics an extended variant of the ST7 microcontroller architecture.
 STM8 microcontrollers are particularly low cost for a full-featured 8-bit microcontroller.